-Here are instructions with step-by-step photos for how to safely cut an acorn squash.
+These instructions and step-by-step photos show how to safely cut an acorn squash to use in a variety of recipes.
 Acorn squash can be difficult to slice, but the rewards are many!
-This post describes how to cut acorn squash into halves, wedges, slices or cubes without cutting yourself!
+This post describes how to cut acorn squash into halves, wedges, slices, or cubes without cutting yourself!

 Jump to: